Beginners Guide: Closures vs Frontals

 What is a closure?

 A lace closure is a piece of lace with hair individually tied onto it.
 A lace closure helps eliminate the need for a leave-out.
 The typical lace closure spans from temple to temple.
-Lace closures come in a few different sizes: 4x4, 5x5, 6x6, and 7x7.
-The lace of closures can vary as well, we supply transparent lace (suitable to be tinted to any skintone), light brown, and medium brown.
+Lace closures come in a few different sizes: 4x4, 5x5, 6x6, 7x7, 9x6, 3x6, and 4x6.
+Our wigs are available in sizes 5x5, 6x6, 2x6, or 9x6.
+The lace of closures can vary as well, our wigs are made with HD lace.
+HD lace is thinner and will blend into your skin easily.

 What is a frontal?

 A frontal is very similar to a closure, but instead of the lace spanning temple to temple, it spans from eat to ear offering a full hairline look.
-With a frontal, you are able to part the hair anywhere along the hairline and pull the hair back or up into ponytails.
+With a frontal, you are able to part the hair anywhere along the hairline and pull the hair back.
 Frontals typically come in the sizes 13x4 and 13x6.
-Like lace closures, the color of the lace can vary.
+Our wigs are made with 13x6 frontals to offer you the maximum amount of parting space and the most realistic look.

 Which is more expensive?